silvenlily/spindle/readme.md

 If you dont want to give spindle Admin for your entire server you can give it Manage Permissions for each text channel you link.

-You can add the bot to your server using: https://discord.com/oauth2/authorize?client_id=768705571481452545&scope=bot&permissions=19472 and join the development server at: https://discord.gg/4ufepDPkPy
+You can add offical instance of the bot to your server using: https://discord.com/oauth2/authorize?client_id=768705571481452545&scope=bot&permissions=19472 and join the development server at: https://discord.gg/4ufepDPkPy

 Selfhosting:
-If you want to selfhost you have to build from source.
+This section is *only* if you want to host your own instance of the bot, if you just want to use the offical version you don't need to do this.
 Before starting you will need:

 - git installed